-What is Single Session Therapy?
+What is Short Term Therapy?

 Therapy can feel out of reach.
 Between long waitlists, the cost of ongoing sessions, and the stigma of asking for help, traditional counseling doesn’t always feel like a practical first step.